 Or maybe Hirsch Selection Small Batch Reserve is criticized because it’s from a NDP which happens to own a famous name brand, and is trying to make a buck from heritage that it doesn’t really have.
 Fair enough.
-(And see http://sippncorn.blogspot.com/2013/09/one-hundred-years-ago-secret-sourcing.html for how the courts might have looked at this 100 years ago.)
+(See the Old Pogue story from 100 years ago where this would have been considered fraud.)
 But as many others have proven, sourced bourbon can be awesome.

 When you look at Hirsch Selection Small Batch Reserve against its price-range peers, it’s a top-contender.
 It also, somewhat to my surprise, was the unanimous favorite in the very first Sipp’n Corn blind tasting event when paired with Four Roses Small Batch and Maker’s Mark, and it tied with Four Roses Single Barrel in the second blind tasting event.